Back to list of all tutorials

 recon-all -base OAS2_0121 -autorecon2 -autorecon3

 Now the base is much better.
 Compare these images at slice 106.
-These are taken from OAS2_0121_intermediate before more control points were added (below right) and OAS2_0121_fixed (below left).
+These are taken from OAS2_0121_intermediate before more control points were added (below left) and OAS2_0121_fixed (below right).
 You can open these two volumes using Freeview, and also compare to the original base (OAS2_0121) before the cross sectionals were fixed if you want.

 cp_slice_106_base_before_more_cps.jpg cp_slice_106_base_fixed_more_cps.jpg